 During acquisition planning, requirements for manufacturing and quality are determined for the applicable milestone or phase (i.e., pre-Milestone A, Milestone A, Milestone B, Milestone C, Full Rate Production (FRP) or Operations & Sustainment).
 The organization (program and contractor) should identify the required manufacturing maturity and document manufacturing risks.
-At a minimum, the organization should be required to conduct assessments prior to major milestone and technical reviews (e.g., Preliminary Design Review, Critical Design Review, PRR, etc.) to assess progress toward achievement of the required maturity by use of assessments using MRL criteria and metrics.
+At a minimum, the organization should be required to conduct assessments prior to major milestone and technical reviews (e.g., PDR, CDR, PRR) to assess progress toward achievement of the required maturity by use of assessments using MRL criteria and metrics.
 The assessment results should be presented at those reviews, including assessments of key or essential suppliers, to provide decision makers with factual knowledge of manufacturing and quality maturity and risks.
-For those items that are not at the required maturity, risk reduction plans and manufacturing maturation plans should be developed, and provided at the reviews.
+For those items that are not at the required maturity, Manufacturing Maturation Plans should be developed, and provided at the reviews.

-Example Pre-Milestone A (i.e., MSA Phase):
+Example: Pre-Milestone A (i.e., MSA Phase)

-The program should conduct and document a manufacturing feasibility assessment for each competing design alternative under consideration to identify critical technologies and manufacturing processes that need to matured by Milestone A. The assessment should use the Manufacturing Readiness Level criteria as a guide in determining the elements to be evaluated.
+The program should conduct and document a manufacturing feasibility assessment for each competing design alternative under consideration to identify critical technologies and manufacturing processes that need matured by Milestone A. The assessment should use the Manufacturing Readiness Level criteria as a guide in determining the elements to be evaluated.
 Assessment of feasibility includes the identification of all required production processes, immature manufacturing technologies, and the risks associated with the development of those processes and technologies.

-Example Post-Milestone A (i.e., TMRR Phase):
+Example Post-Milestone A (i.e., TMRR Phase)